getporter/porter/docs/content/distribute-bundles.md

 Publishing archived bundles will result in intermediate artifacts that are not used in the final bundle.
 New repositories are created for each image used by the bundle on the destination registry.
-These are a side effect of the publishing process and they are not used by the final bundle.
+These are side effects of the publishing process and they are not used by the final bundle.

 Using the example above, the following repositories are created and can be